WDAqua/Qanary-question-answering-components/qanary_component-Python-QC-EAT-classifier/README.md

 * `SPRING_BOOT_ADMIN_URL` -- URL of the Qanary pipeline (see Step 1 and Step 2 of the [tutorial](https://github.com/WDAqua/Qanary/wiki/Qanary-tutorial:-How-to-build-a-trivial-Question-Answering-pipeline))
 * `SPRING_BOOT_ADMIN_USERNAME` -- the admin username of the Qanary pipeline
 * `SPRING_BOOT_ADMIN_PASSWORD` -- the admin password of the Qanary pipeline
-* `SERVICE_HOST` -- the host of your component without protocol prefix (e.g. `http://`).
-It has to be visible to the Qanary pipeline
+* `SERVICE_HOST` -- the host of your Qanary component without protocol prefix (e.g., `http://`).
+It has to be visible to the Qanary pipeline (i.e., a callback from the Qanary pipeline can be executed).
-* `SERVICE_PORT` -- the port of your component (has to be visible to the Qanary pipeline)
+* `SERVICE_PORT` -- the port of your Qanary component (has to be visible to the Qanary pipeline)
-* `SERVICE_NAME_COMPONENT` -- the name of your component
+* `SERVICE_NAME_COMPONENT` -- the name of your Qanary component (for better identification)
-* `SERVICE_DESCRIPTION_COMPONENT` -- the description of your component
+* `SERVICE_DESCRIPTION_COMPONENT` -- the description of your Qanary component
-* `CLASSIFICATION_ENDPOINT` -- the endpoint of deployed classifier with Tensorflow Serving.
+* `CLASSIFICATION_ENDPOINT` -- the endpoint of the classifier deployed by using [Tensorflow Serving](https://www.tensorflow.org/tfx/guide/serving).
 This parameter must not be changed unless you have your own endpoint.

-After execution component creates the annotations in the graph with the following predicates:
+After execution component creates Qanary annotations in the Qanary triplestore with the following predicates:

 * `qa:hasAnswerType` -- the predicted answer type;
 * `oa:annotatedBy` -- the name of the component;